As is, a proposal to ban “the performance of wild or exotic animals for public entertainment or amusement” in Pittsburgh is effectively dead.

 But Kraus said he’ll continue to work with Humane Action Pittsburgh on the ordinance to see if there’s a way to update and pass the ordinance before the Dec.
 31 deadline.

-Natalie Ahwesh, vice president of legislative affairs for Human Action Pittsburgh, said the organization was surprised by the opposition during a May public hearing about the proposal and waned to give people time to cool off.
+Natalie Ahwesh, vice president of legislative affairs for Humane Action Pittsburgh, said the organization was surprised by the opposition during a May public hearing about the proposal and waned to give people time to cool off.
 She said the group has since met with about half of city council and is meeting with staff from Mayor Bill Peduto’s office today.
 That meeting is less about this particular ordinance and more about the group’s overall goals, she said.

 “We have a vision to make Pittsburgh the most humane city,” she said, adding examples like the humane trapping of wildlife and promoting a plant-based diet through initiatives like Meatless Monday.